 American Express, Visa, Mastercard and Discover all are examples of card networks.
 The role of the card network is to switch the request for payment from the payment processor to the appropriate card issuer so that they can validate the request for payment.

 The financial entity that issued the card, typically the customer's bank, will validate that the card details correspond to an account at that financial institution.
-It will also ensure that there are sufficient funds, or available credit, in the customer account to complete the purchase and that the card security information has been entered correctly before deciding whether or not to authorize the payment.
+It will also ensure that there are sufficient funds, or available credit, in the customer account to complete the purchase and that the card security information has been entered correctly before deciding whether or not to authorise the payment.

 The decision of the card issuer is then communicated back through the ecosystem, flowing from network to payment processor to payment gateway and to the merchant website so that the result is displayed to your customer.
-If the transaction has been authorized successfully, the customer receives a purchase confirmation.
-If the transaction has not been authorized, the customer is notified and will have the option of trying to complete the purchase again.
+If the transaction has been authorised successfully, the customer receives a purchase confirmation.
+If the transaction has not been authorised, the customer is notified and will have the option of trying to complete the purchase again.

-Self-Hosted v.
-Fully-Hosted
+Self-Hosted or Fully-Hosted

 When you're formulating your online payments strategy, you have a decision to make around whether you want to host payment processing yourself or outsource it to a third-party.
-In the self-hosted model, you take responsibility to manage the full scope of PCI compliance and go through an annual card security assessment.
+In the self-hosted model, you take responsibility to manage the full scope of PCI (Payment Card Industry) compliance and go through an annual card security assessment.
 Depending on your size, you will also likely hire a Qualified Security Assessor (QSA) to validate that you're in PCI compliance.

 In the fully-hosted model, you rely on an accredited third-party like Global Payments to process payments for you.
 There are several advantages to consider with this approach.